 * Due to LCC re-allocation: a number of governors were re-appointed on the 13/04/15 under a new term of office as a co-opted governor.
 Many of these had served previous terms under other designations.

 The full governing body has three formal meetings per academic year.
-In addition to this, there is a Standards Committee (3 meetings per academic year), Resources Committee (3 meetings per academic year) & Pay Committee (2 meetings per academic year) - which meet on a regular calendar.
+In addition to this, there is a Standards Committee (3 meetings per academic year - and a range of bespoke Governor Challenge SEC events), Resources Committee (3 meetings per academic year) & Pay Committee (2 meetings per academic year) - which meet on a regular calendar.
 In addition our specialist governors meet regularly with school leaders upon their specific areas.

 The summary below captures our most recent, and current, actions in relation to training, accountability, challenge, strategic planning and preparation for the future.

 1) SKILLS AUDIT & SIX AREAS OF EFFECTIVE GOVERNANCE 'PEOPLE & EVALUATION'